brosio-lsn/GMM_and_Gaussian_processes_for_pollution_predictions/README.md

 \]

 ## Approach and Results
-For the model selection challenge, I decided to use a custom kernel made of a combination of matern kernel, sinusoidal kernel and RBF kernel.
+For the model selection challenge, I decided to use a custom kernel made of a combination of Matern kernel, sinusoidal kernel, and RBF kernel.

-Regarding the large scale learning issue, I decided to first fit a gaussian mixture model on the data, using 25 kernels.
-Then, instead of fitting a single gaussian process on all the points, I decicded to fit one gaussian process per kernel, hence dividing traning time by 25*25.
-For the predictions, I then tried to use something similar to soft GMM, by averaging predictions of each indivudal gaussian process based on appartenance probability.
-However, a "hard" GMM worked better, where I would just take the prediction of the GP associated to the closest cluster.
+Regarding the large-scale learning issue, I decided to first fit a Gaussian mixture model (GMM) on the data, using 25 kernels.
+Then, instead of fitting a single Gaussian Process (GP) on all the points, I decided to fit one Gaussian Process per kernel, hence dividing the training time by \(25^2\).
+For the predictions, I tried to use something similar to soft GMM by averaging predictions of each individual Gaussian Process based on cluster membership probability.
+However, a "hard" GMM worked better, where I would just take the prediction of the GP associated with the closest cluster.

-Finally, for the asymetric cost, to make a prediction for point x, Finally, for the asymmetric cost, to make a prediction for point \(x\), I followed the approach of minimizing the expected squared loss as described below:
+Finally, for the asymmetric cost, to make a prediction for point \(x\), I followed the approach of minimizing the expected squared loss as described below:

+Given the conditional distribution:

+\[
-Given the conditional distribution \(P(y \mid x) = \mathcal{N}(y; \mu_{Y|X=x}, \sigma_{Y|X}^2)\), the cost function used was:
+P(y \mid x) = \mathcal{N}(y; \mu_{Y|X=x}, \sigma_{Y|X}^2)
+\]

+The cost function used was:

 \[
 C(y, a) = c_1 \cdot \max(y - a, 0) + c_2 \cdot \max(a - y, 0)